 111 Deposition of: Moapa Public Meeting U.S. Bureau of Indian Affairs & The Moapa Band of Paiute Indians 1 on the reservation.
 2 MR. AARON DAEODA: Is that right?
 3 MR. RANDY SCHROEDER: Yes?
 4 MR. VERNON LEE: I'm wondering: Is there any 13-OTH 5 additional plans for supplemental power during the night?
-1 6 MR. RANDY SCHROEDER: Right now, that is not part 7 of what this project is proposing to do.
+1 6 MR. RANDY SCHROEDER: Right now, supplemental power during the night is not part 7 of what this project is proposing to do.
 So this project 8 would generate power during the day.
-The PV panels, like I 9 said, they generate power when hit directly by the sun.
+The PV panels, like Randy Schroeder 9 said, they generate power when hit directly by the sun.
 10 MR. VERNON LEE: Okay.
 11 MR. RANDY SCHROEDER: And then the CSP can 12 actually produce power a little bit after the sun goes down 13 because the heated fluid stays warm enough for a while, but 14 not very long.
 Yes?
 15 MS. IRIS DAEODA: Iris Daeoda.
-I was just 13-SOC 16 wondering about employment.
-Is the -- is the company aware 3 17 of our Title Employment Rights office which is an arm of 18 EEOC that says that you have to hire our native people?
+Iris Daeoda was just 13-SOC 16 wondering about employment.
+Is the -- is the company aware 3 17 of our Title Employment Rights office which is an arm of 18 EEOC that says that the company has to hire our native people?
 19 MR. RANDY SCHROEDER: Yes.
 Daniel?
 20 MR. DANIEL MENAHEM: Yeah.
-We are aware that 21 there are requirements, and we will be hiring tribe workers 22 development in the comment.
+The company is aware that 21 there are requirements, and the company will be hiring tribe workers 22 development in the comment.
 23 MR. RANDY SCHROEDER: Yes?
 24 MR. PAUL SCHLAFLY: My name's Paul Schlafly.
-I 25 don't know if you or Daniel could tell me, but there's the Page 38 Sousa Court Reporters 702-765-7100
+Paul Schlafly 25 doesn't know if Randy Schroeder or Daniel Menachem could tell Paul Schlafly, but there's the Page 38 Sousa Court Reporters 702-765-7100

 112 Deposition of: Moapa Public Meeting U.S. Bureau of Indian Affairs & The Moapa Band of Paiute Indians 1 80 feet Areva and then the 250 feet of eSolar, but then they 2 both spin the turbine.
-But at this point, I guess that's 3 why you're studying it, but what is the advantage of one 13-OTH 2 4 versus the other, if you could say?
+But at this point, Paul Schlafly guesses that's 3 why Randy Schroeder and Daniel Menachem are studying the turbine, but what is the advantage of one 13-OTH 2 4 versus the other, if Randy Schroeder or Daniel Menachem could say?
 5 MR. DANIEL MENAHEM: The advantage of one over 6 another is price and efficiency.
 And then the other is the 7 preference of the customer.
 In this case, the Indians 8 totally may be a preference of one over another.
-That's why 9 we have all three options.
+That's why 9 there are all three options.
 10 MR. PAUL SCHLAFLY: Thanks.
 11 MR. RANDY SCHROEDER: Yes?
-12 MR. VERNON LEE: Just all here in the people, 13 like, they can say to you also: Are we going to get -- you 14 got to grab the water or is it not good, the air, that's 15 what I'm saying also, there's ones under the ground that 16 they made or they got to grow it and, you know, take the 17 water and sun it up to here and -- where they all at?
+12 MR. VERNON LEE: Just all here in the people, 13 like, they can say to Randy Schroeder also: Are the people going to get -- the people 14 got to grab the water or is the water not good, the air, that's 15 what Vernon Lee is saying also, there's ones under the ground that 16 they made or they got to grow it and, you know, take the 17 water and sun it up to here and -- where they all at?
 18 Where's the water?
 Right there.
 One right there.
 What is 19 that for?
-Indians don't have enough wind where you got that 20 wind.
+Indians don't have enough wind where Randy Schroeder got that 20 wind.
 Is that the water was no good?
-21 MR. RANDY SCHROEDER: I'm not sure I follow that 22 one.
+21 MR. RANDY SCHROEDER: Randy Schroeder is not sure Randy Schroeder follows that 22 one.
 23 MR. VERNON LEE: Yeah.
-I know you don't.
+Vernon Lee knows Randy Schroeder doesn't.
 24 MR. RANDY SCHROEDER: No. Anyone else?
-25 MR. VERNON LEE: How much water do we have in Page 39 Sousa Court Reporters 702-765-7100
+25 MR. VERNON LEE: How much water do the people have in Page 39 Sousa Court Reporters 702-765-7100